 Lucky for me, the kids decided to take a nap!
 What?!
 They don’t even nap anymore, there must be a full moon!
 While they recharged themselves I went on ahead and started to paint the bench.
 Since the bench was originally made by Ballard Designs I decided to remove that sticker before painting.
 Bye bye Ballard Designs, hello Just the Woods designs.

 The bench also came with that red distressed edge, so in an attempt to work around that I started off by painting the bench in Slate by Kristi Kuehl Pure Home Paint, which is a darker gray than my next layer will be.
 You can find some great quality paint HERE.
 Oops, I forget to mention that I also flipped the bench over and started with the underside first.
 When painting a bench or any piece of furniture, I always flip it over when possible to paint the underneath first.

-After Slate, the bench was painted in Tahoe, a much lighter gray, followed by a custom mix (1:1) of Tahoe and Storm for the perfect shade of gray.
+After Slate, the bench is painted in Tahoe, a much lighter gray, followed by a custom mix (1:1) of Tahoe and Storm for the perfect shade of gray.

 Adding Stencil to the Painted Bench

 It just so happens that when my customer came by to discuss the design plan for her bench I pulled out this stencil that I had in my shop.
-Believe me, when I say that the stencil has seen better days, it’s been used for previous makeovers as well as been trimmed and cut for whatever reasons in the past.
+Believe me, when I say that this French stencil has seen better days, it’s been used for previous makeovers as well as been trimmed and cut for whatever reasons in the past.
 Sometimes something just clicks, she loved it and it fit perfectly for the bench seat.
 I measured the center and marked with chalk before taping down the French stencil.
 Check out more stenciled projects by clicking here: STENCIL

 Once in place, I used my foam roller and added the stencil using Slate, that same dark gray color that was used for the base coat.

 Wet Distressing the Edges of a French Bench